ISK COVID-19 HUB

 Classrooms and Hallways

 - The Ministries of Health and Education Guidelines for basic school education mandates the wearing of face masks in educational institutions.
-These masks will prevent the droplets from spreading further and thus protect others.
+Community members do not need to wear a mask when outdoors.

-- You do not need to wear your mask when working alone in a well ventilated area (eg. classroom).
+- You do not need to wear your mask when working alone.
 However, if someone else walks in, it would be best practice to put on your mask and ensure you maintain your physical distance.

 Movement on Campus